knowledgearcdotorg/collectionpress/README.md

 ## Getting Started

-1. Install CollectionPress
+1. Install CollectionPress,
-2. Configure CollectionPress by setting up a connection to the dspace demo
+2. Configure CollectionPress by setting up a connection to the dspace demo,
+3. Create a Wordpress Page.
+This page will be used for displaying your DSpace items,
+4. Select the Page you have just created using the Select Item Page dropdown, available in the CollectionPress general settings,
-3. Create a page or blog post.
+5. Create a page or blog post.
 Add the collectionpress shortcode to pull an author's items.

 ## Settings